 For the information-collection mission, which is independent of the U.S.-led one to protect shipping in the area, Japan will divert one of its two P-3C planes patrolling the Gulf of Aden for pirates off Somalia, the sources said Sunday.

-It is also considering deploying a helicopter carrier, since its Aegis destroyers for intercepting ballistic missiles are guarding against North Korean threats around Japan.
+It is also considering deploying a helicopter-carrying destroyer, since its Aegis destroyers for intercepting ballistic missiles are guarding against North Korean threats around Japan.

 In October, Prime Minister Shinzo Abe directed officials to plan to deploy more SDF vessels and planes to the Mideast.
 The government began looking for a mission that could be classified as “survey and research” activities, which do not require Cabinet approval.